I will watch the world every day with the eyes of a fly.

 I will mentally plot a brief action scene every time I see anyone do anything.

 Everything anybody ever does is a miniature plot: it has a point at which it starts, development of detail, and a final purpose.
 You know why you always find what you’re looking for in the last place you look?
 Climax!

 Practice this on the most boring actions you see.
 Practice it on the most fascinating.
 Boring ones are simpler and more obvious, aren’t they?
 Ask yourself at which point you stop picking your nose.

 I will only write one line of dialog for everything

 Actually, you can go ahead and write all five.
 But cut four of them.
 The rest are padding.
 And page-turning fiction has no room for padding.

 Everyone sees the shimmery, shiny reflection off their beloved characters’ faces first and foremost.
 That’s what you fall in love with.
-But there’s a tsunami inside every single individual roaming this planet, and if you can’t find that in your characters you can’t write anything interesting enough to hold a reader’s attention.
+But there’s a tsunami inside every single individual roaming this planet, and you must find that in your characters in order to hold your reader’s attention.

 Because this is what art is: finding the hidden links that hold the bizillions of disparate elements of our physical world together. . .and illuminating them.
 And the best time to see those things are while you’re still groggy, with one foot in the dream world where those links make total, bizarre, self-explanatory sense.